-Thread count is a jargon that is used in the fabric manufacturing industry.
+Thread counts is a jargon that is used in the fabric manufacturing industry.
 In simple terms, it means the number of threads used to weave a fabric per square inch.
 Most of the bedding companies consider only this factor to be a significant one.
 The thread count is an integral part that decides the quality of the sheet, it is not the only one.

 The quality of the fabric, weaving pattern, thickness, and thread count is the major elements that constitute a perfect sheet.
 Paying attention only to the thread count can make you invest in an inappropriate sheet.
 The softness of the sheet is totally dependent on the thread count.
 Thus, a lot of people focus on this aspect quite a lot.